flybywiresim/docs/beginner-docs-readme.md

 - Write documentation professionally and clearly.
 - Use the full availability of features baked into `Material for MkDocs` to create readable and well formatted guides.
+- Working and target branch is `beginner-guide`
   - Open a `draft PR` if you would like to work on something specific.
 - Proofread your work before marking Ready for Review.
 - Add the relevant `filename.md` to the `mkdocs.yml` and `overview.md` for beginners guide section.
 - Add image assets to `../assets/beginner-guide/`